JeffOfTheSixPaths/StockMarketBot/README.md

 to do:
-  - make the webscraper more usable
+  - format the data from the sentiment analysis model into a time progression csv
   - have the webscraper get more data

 dependencies: